brookelove/team-profile-generator/team profile generator.md

 # Description

     This is a project that generates your team of engineers, managers, and interns.
 The team generators that will take in a persons input and then create a HTML based on the user's input.

 # Motivation

-    I wanted a project to test my skills on node.js and also create somethign that I can use to generate my team members when I work in my future company
+    I wanted a project to test my skills on node.js and also create somethign that I can use to generate my team members when I work in my future company.
+THe fun thing about node.js is that it can be applicable to many routes of udnerstanding the dynamics of games.

 # Install Instructions

     This program uses node.js and inquirer.
-Once you clone this program please run this command in your integrated terminal npm i which will install all the necessary information.
+Once you clone this program please run this command in your integrated terminal

+    > npm i

+    which will install all the necessary information.

 # Usage

     I am using this app to understand node.js ad to create a team profile with manager, interns and engineers.
+This is useful in having core developments of backend coding

 # Mock Up

 ![Image of team profile generator](image)

 ![Gif of team profile generator](imgae)

 # Future